PavanRangani/docs/docs/prd/assets/assets.md

 ### Update

-- Can be updated any time.
-Type can not changed.
+- Can be updated any time. `Type` can not changed.

 ### Delete

 - Can be deleted any time.
+- If Asset is linked with any `Banking`, delete is not allowed.

 ### Dispose

-- System ask for date and sell price.
-Date is mandatory
+- System ask for `Disposed on` date and `Disposal Price` . `Disposed on`is mandatory

 ### Restore

-- Only disposed assets can be restored.
+- Only Disposed assets can be restored.

 ## UI Requirement